HarryAllen1/tsa-grouping-thing/docs/admin/logs.md

 # Event Logs

-Shows actions performed by every user for every event.
+This page shows actions performed by every user for every event.
+Useful for tracking member complaints or curing curiosity.

-It does not log:
+It does **NOT** log:

 - Changes people make to their account (name, gender, events, etc.),
 - Results changes, or